kleenkanteen/ant-ride/README.md

 driver.
 The groups are auto created as well as made to minimize total distance travelled.
 No such website exists as of now.

+When I shared this idea with a researcher who worked at a hospital.
+He said that in 2018, workers of GO trains striked which many of his fellow hospital workers rode.
+On the internal message boards, people tried coordinating carpools.
+I can only assume it was tedious messaging people back and forth, finding out how far they lived near each other.

 Team of 3.
 I (Sabih) had the idea and invited my 2 teammates.
 I'm fighting climate change one line at a time.

 ## Tech stack